educational research, measurement, and evaluation

 Massachusetts Bay Community College

-Dr. Yves Salomon-Fernandez is responsible for all the traditional reporting functions of the institutional research office.
+Yves is responsible for all the traditional reporting functions of the institutional research office.
 In addition, she also supports faculty and staff in designing, implementing, monitoring, and assessing the achievement of college-wide goals.
 She is also responsible for developing and managing research efforts to integrate best practices of teaching, learning, and assessment to enhance learner success.
 She collaborates with the College’s leadership to make recommendations regarding workforce needs, industry trends, and training programs.

 Lisa O’Leary Shuler, Ph.D.
 2010